radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 Therefore, endpoints that are capable of acting as both client and server SHOULD implement mitigations to avoid accepting connections from itself.
 One example of a potentially vulnerable configuration is a setup where the RadSec server is accepting incoming connections from any address (or a wide address range).
 Since the server may not be able to verify the certificate subject or subject alternate names, the trust is based on the certificate issuer or certificate OID.
-However, in this case, the client certificate which the RADIUS/(D)TLS endpoint uses for outgoing connections on the client side might also satisfy the trust check of the server side.
+However, in this case, the client certificate which the RadSec endpoint uses for outgoing connections on the client side might also satisfy the trust check of the server side.
 Other scenarios where the identification of an outgoing connection satisfies the trust check of an incoming one are possible, but are not enumerated here.

 Either through misconfiguration, erroneous or spoofed dynamic discovery, or an attacker rerouting TLS packets, a proxy might thus open a connection to itself, creating a loop.
 Such attacks have been described for TLS-PSK {{?RFC9257}}, dubbed a selfie-attack, but are much broader in the RADIUS/(D)TLS case.
 In particular, as described above, they also apply to certificate based authentication.

 Implementations SHOULD therefore detect connections from itself, and reject them.
 There is currently no detection method that works universally for all use-cases and TLS implementations.